localpreservation/presentations/2016-09-09-localpastnyc.md

 --

-## Who are the "students" at the Local Preservation School?
+## Who are the "students"?

+1. Volunteers
+2. Preservation professionals
+3. Related professionals

 Note:

+There is _no such thing_ as the _general public_.
+There are three groups of people we hope to reach:

-- Volunteers
+- Volunteers advocating for preservation in their community.
-- Related professionals
+- Preservation professionals at volunteer-supported organizations.
-- Professionals ("training the trainers")
+- Professionals in related fields who work with preservation advocates or partners.

 _Discuss_: